St Joseph’s Flexible Learning Centre in Alice Springs

 - Participates in the daily routines and activities of the FLC e.g. morning meetings, lunch, electives, outings, camps.

-- Undertakes a direct program provision role with a focus on occupational therapy practice that informs health, wellbeing, engagement and learning within the FLC.
+- Undertakes a direct program provision role with a focus on health, wellbeing and engagement within the FLC.

 - Participates in a range of programs/activities during the school holidays to maintain connections for vulnerable young people.